MicrosoftDocs/quantum-docs/articles/user-guide/how-to-work-with-qsharp-projects.md

 ### Defining the project folder (Q# programs)

-When a \*.qs file is opened in VS Code, the Q# compiler searches upward in the folder structure for a qsharp.json manifest file.
-If it finds a manifest file, the compiler then searches downward through all the subfolders of the **src** directory for *.qs files and caches any operations or functions, and makes those operations and functions available to all the *.qs files in project.
+When a \*.qs file is opened in VS Code, the Q# compiler searches upward in the folder structure for a manifest file.
+If it finds a manifest file, the compiler then includes all Q# files in the /src directory or any of its subdirectories.
+Each file's items are made available to all other files within the project.

 For example, given this folder structure: